Spiroflow In The News

 4. Weighing System Minutiae

-Filling bulk bags the specific type of load cell, controller/PLC resolution, scan time and the like are really not significant factors in achieving weighing accuracy.
+When filling bulk bags, the specific type of load cell, controller/PLC resolution, scan time, and the like are really not significant factors in achieving weighing accuracy.
 In our experience, any weight controller and PLC implementation have more than enough resolution to achieve the desired bulk bag weighing accuracy.
+With this knowledge on improving weighing accuracy, stop giving away free product and start gaining profit on your bottom line.